Living Green at Longlands

 Longlands is committed to using local and upcycled materials.
 All tea and coffee is sourced from ethical suppliers, and beers and ciders in our Larder shop are locally brewed.

-We use Ecover products for all our cleaning and purchase in bulk from Ecover Direct, with the exception of our furniture and leather polish which is made in Devon by Stones.
+We use a range of natural cleaning products for all our cleaning and purchase in bulk from The Big Green Smile, with the exception of our furniture and leather polish which is made in Devon by Stones.

-Our cushions, tea towels and many of the homewares in the Larder shop are made locally of sourced from ethical and green companies such as Nkuku and Garden Trading.
+Our cushions, tea towels and many of the homewares in the Larder shop are made locally or sourced from ethical and green companies such as Nkuku.

 The Safari lodges themselves were all locally made just over the Devon border, in Wellington.
 The wood burners in the lodges are also made in Devon, at Crediton.
 The cabin bed, bathroom cabins and sink unit are all locally made by craftsmen.
 The living and dining furniture in the lodges is vintage or antique, and locally bought.
 Some furniture, such as the old apple crates, have been repurposed for use as bedside tables, shoe storage boxes and wood storage boxes.